EDUCBA

 Example #1 – Named Ranges

 The below table shows the sales amount of different sales managers across 4 regions.
-In cell H4, we need to get the total of the region, which is mentioned in cell G4.
+In cell H4, we need to get the region’s total mentioned in cell G4.

 Sales amount

-A combination of INDIRECT & Named Ranges is invaluable in this kind of context.
+A combination of INDIRECT & Named Ranges is invaluable in this context.
 Named Range will define the range of cells in a single name.

 Step 1: Create a named range for each region.
 Go to the Formula tab and then click on Name Manager.